cvidmar/go-ts-bench/README.md

 **Architecture matters.** On Apple Silicon, Docker builds for `arm64` by default.
 Comparing those numbers directly to x86 Linux is comparing different binaries on different ISAs.
 Either:
 - Accept the difference and note `arch` in your write-up (the CSV records it), or
-- Force a common platform with `BENCH_ARCH=linux/amd64` — Apple Silicon will then run under emulation and look much slower, which is informative but a different question.
+- Force a common platform with `BENCH_ARCH=linux/amd64` - Apple Silicon will then run under emulation and in some cases look much slower, but only in the Typescript benchmarks.
+This is expected and highlights a fundamental difference between Go and Node.js builds under Docker's cross-platform support.
+Go has native cross-compilation built into the compiler.
+When Docker builds with --platform linux/amd64 on arm64, the Go toolchain just sets GOARCH=amd64 and produces amd64 binaries directly on the native CPU.
+No emulation needed.
+The difference is essentially noise.
+In Typescript/Node.js there's no native cross-compilation.
+When you target linux/amd64 on arm64, Docker runs every Dockerfile instruction under QEMU userspace emulation: every npm install, every native addon compilation (node-gyp), every postinstall script runs as emulated x86_64.
+A 2x slowdown from QEMU is actually on the mild side; native module compilation (e.g. sharp, bcrypt, better-sqlite3) can be 3-5x slower under emulation.

 **Run on an idle machine.** Browsers, Slack, Spotify, Time Machine, `apt unattended-upgrades`, and antivirus scans all add noise that easily swamps real hardware differences.
 Quit everything you can before benchmarking.